-The City's Hot Spot Cleaning Program is described in Section 4 and Table 4.1.
-This Program evaluates the pipe segments that are FOG or blockage problem areas, developed proper maintenance actions to assure they do not become overflows by the proper assignment of frequent maintenance activities to remedy the impacts.
+The City's Hot Spot Cleaning Program is described in Section 4 and Table 4.1, and supplements the "normal" O&M Program activities (line cleaning, CCTV, etc) described in Section 4.
+This Program evaluates the pipe segments that are considered FOG or blockage problem areas, and develops appropriate maintenance actions to assure they do cause spills by assigning more frequent maintenance cleaning.
 In addition, the program defines the means that pipes are placed on and taken off the Hot Spot maintenance list.